aboldguess/bid-finder/README.md

 scraper was doing after it finishes.
 The log file persists across restarts and includes messages for every tender processed.
 If no new tenders are stored the log will explain whether none were found or all were detected as duplicates.

+## Session storage

+User login sessions persist across server restarts using a small SQLite database (`sessions.sqlite`) created in the project root.
+The database is managed via the `connect-sqlite3` library and can be safely backed up or removed to clear all sessions.

 ## Adding new sources